gvwilson/sensibleadventures/shapers/shapers.md

 | Tunnelling      | -3         | digging tunnels that don't collapse           |
 | Ventriloquism   | None       | throwing your voice                           |

 It's worth figuring out a character's skill at the skills marked in **bold**, since they come up so often in adventures.
-Note that some skills like Climbing, Hiding, and Stealth get *better* if the character is *smaller*.
+Note that some skills like Hiding and Stealth get *better* if the character is *smaller*.
 For example, if a character's Fitness is +2 and their Size is +1, their Stealth is +1, but if their Size is -1, their Stealth is +3.

 > *Garree's features are:*
 >